Buffalo, Wyoming: Education

 Public education in the city of Buffalo is provided by Johnson County School District #1.
-Schools serving the city include Meadowlark Elementary School (grades K-2) Cloud Peak Elementary School (grades 3–5), Clear Creek Middle School (grades 6–8), and Buffalo High School (grades 9–12).
-Buffalo High School was in the national news spotlight after the (former) head football coach, distributed an offensive "hurt feelings report" in November 2011.
+Schools serving the city include Meadowlark Elementary School (grades K–2) Cloud Peak Elementary School (grades 3–5), Clear Creek Middle School (grades 6–8), and Buffalo High School (grades 9–12).
+Buffalo High School was in the national news spotlight after the head football coach, distributed an offensive "hurt feelings report" in November 2011.
 This attention brought several heated school board meetings and eventually lead to the resignation of Lynch as the head football coach.

 Buffalo has a public library, the Johnson County Library.

 Transportation

 Buffalo is located near the northern terminus of Interstate 25, where it joins with Interstate 90.

 The city is served by a general aviation airfield, the Johnson County Airport (Wyoming), which does not have scheduled passenger air service.

 Airports in the region which do have airline service include: